rorymckinley/are_we_there_yet/README.md

 An example of using the executable:

-`bundle exec are_we_there_yet --database_location /path/to/results.sqlite3 --list examples --file_path /path/to/spec`
+`bundle exec are_we_there_yet --database_uri sqlite:///path/to/results.sqlite3 --list examples --file_path /path/to/spec`

 `are_we_there_yet -h` will provide a list of available options.

-The executable currently lists results in a fixed-width format.
+Currently, the only output supported is csv.
+The generator of this is very rudimentary.
+If there are sufficient use cases where example descriptions contain characters that will break the output (e.g. examples that contain double quotes within their description) then it would make sense to use something like FasterCSV.

 An example of including AreWeThereYet::Profiler in other Ruby code: